shanwaz-78/Backend-Task/README.md

 # Restaurant Management API

-This is the backend API for the **Restaurant Management**.
-It provides endpoints for managing Restaurant-Management-related data such as restaurants (used as sample data), users, and other resources.
+This is the backend API for the **Restaurant Management System**.
+It provides endpoints for managing restaurant-related data, such as restaurants (used as sample data), and other resources.

+---

 ## 📌 API Endpoints